alexanderganderson/alexanderganderson.github.io/coaching.md

 <img src="/static/img/face_small.jpg" alt="alt text" width="300" height="300">
 </p>

-Working in deep learning, machine learning, or software engineering and want to take your career to the next level?
-Work with me to achieve your goals!
+Want to take your career to the next level?
+You have come to the right place!
+I offer three ways to help you achieve your goals:
+1. *The Essentials*: Career Development Workshops
+2. Project Plan Review / Practice Qualifying Exam  (deep learning, machine learning, software engineering)
+3. Extended One-on-One Coaching

-**Email me at *alexander. grant. anderson @ gmail.com* (remove spaces) to schedule a free 30 min consultation.**
+**How I can best help you?
+Email me at *alexander. grant. anderson @ gmail.com* (remove spaces) to schedule a free 30 min consultation.**

-I offer two ways to engage in coaching:

-1. Project Plan Review / Practice Qualifying Exam
-2. Extended One-on-One Coaching
+# **Career Development Workshops**

+In this coaching offering, you will get access to the essential principles that got me where I am today.
+Not only will we discuss the obstacles that people typically encounter when applying these ideas, we will work together to figure out how you can practically apply these principles to your own life.

+Workshop topics:
+- Extreme Productivity in Less Than 20 Hours a Week: The 5 by 5 by 45 Method
+- Overcoming Stagnation and Achieving Excellence: Identify, Optimize, and Execute Your Critical Loop
+- Stress-Free Collaboration: Build Trust and Overcome Workplace Conflict
+- Practical Advice for Building Confidence at Work
+- Focus: Work Less and Maximize Your Impact by Choosing the Best Projects

+These one-hour workshops will have the following structure:
+1. Presentation on the core ideas with real-life examples
+2. Writing prompts for you to reflect on how these ideas can apply to you.
+3. Discussion of the prompts (one-on-one advice or group discussion)
+4. (Optional) Free-form discussion on whatever challenges you are currently having at work.

+Email me to set up a time!
+If you have a like-minded friend who is also interested, I offer discounts to groups.

-# Project Plan Review / Practice Qualifying Exam
+# **Project Plan Review / Practice Qualifying Exam**

 In this coaching offering, you will prepare a written project plan or an oral presentation, and I will give you detailed and actionable feedback in one or more paid sessions.

-Strategically chosen projects are critical to the advancement of your career and a project plan will help you get results in a timely manner.
+Strategically chosen projects are critical to the advancement of your career and a project plan will help you deliver high-impact results in a timely manner.
 One one hand, writing a plan will help you clarify your thinking and identify promising directions.
 On the other hand, a detailed plan empowers peers and mentors to give you personalized advice.